Juiceyyyy/UniPay/README.md

 # UniPay

-UniPay is a versatile virtual payment system designed for events.
-Built with Flutter and Firebase, UniPay allows organizers to configure new currencies easily and enables attendees to make secure transactions using QR scanning and biometric authentication.
+UniPay is an innovative virtual payment system designed specifically for events.
+Leveraging Flutter for the frontend and Firebase for the backend, UniPay allows event organizers to create and manage custom currencies tailored to their specific needs.
+Attendees can make secure transactions using QR code scanning and biometric authentication.
+The platform offers a user-friendly interface and robust tools for efficient currency and transaction management, enhancing the overall event experience for both organizers and attendees.

 ## Features